AJ Fernandez Blend 15 Short Robusto Review

 After-dinner quick smoke

 That 45-minute window after dinner is perfect for this Short Robusto.
-You get satisfying medium-bodied flavours without committing to a 90-minute session.
-The coffee and cocoa notes work beautifully as a dessert replacement, and you're not still smoking when you're ready for bed.
+The coffee and cocoa notes work beautifully as a dessert replacement.

 Coffee break elevation

-Turn your mid-morning coffee into something special.
 This short format fits a standard break perfectly, and the coffee-pepper combination wakes you up better than caffeine alone.
-I keep a few in my desk humidor for exactly this purpose.

 Everyday value box

-This is what belongs in your daily rotation humidor.
 At this price point with this quality, you can actually afford to smoke one regularly without guilt.
-Great construction means you're not wasting money on duds, and the flavour is solid enough that you won't get bored.
+The flavour is solid enough that you won't get bored.

 The bottom line on the AJ Fernandez Blend 15 Short Robusto